-But if you really want to show people what you’re actually seeing, nothing does a better job than video screen capture software.
+But if you really want to show people what you’re actually seeing, nothing does a better job than screen recording software.

 Which is why Panopto includes some of the best video screen capture capabilities in the world.
 See for yourself in our screencast recording demo below.

 With Panopto’s video screen capture software, you can record you and the contents of your computer screen with a single click.

 If you can show it on your screen, you can record it with Panopto – even in high definition, up to 1080p HD.
 Record your PowerPoints, Prezi slides, Skype calls, web conferences and more.

 There are an endless number of applications for video screen capture, aside from simply sharing something you’re seeing on your computer with someone else.
 Below are just a few example uses for video screencasts:

 Panopto also enables multi-monitor support – allowing you to capture the output of multiple monitors attached to your computer.
 Panopto automatically synchronizes your screens and presents them in a single interactive video player.